akyoto/q/README.md

 There is a very simple [VS Code extension](https://github.com/akyoto/vscode-q) that enables syntax highlighting (copy into `$HOME/.vscode/extensions`).

+## Community

+There is a Discord channel and a Telegram group for [sponsors](https://github.com/sponsors/akyoto).

 ## How to contribute

 * TODO.